callistoAshley/yuri-jam24/dev-stuff/obsidian/aghghghghh fuckkkk.md

 * an ominous glow?
 * a hole opens in the ground?
 * the signal embedding itself in serenity's head, calling her deeper as it rings in her brain?

+- Serenity and Willow met on the Internet years ago through a brief communal creative project.
+They began to bond over anime n shit.
+- Willow helped Serenity move out of her unpleasant family situation and into her angel.
+Serenity later began transitioning.
+- Just before the events of the story (2ish weeks), Serenity's hormones were delayed.
+She has a panic attack, which she remarks about as the only one she's had in weeks.
+- Willow is summoned to be part of a cyclic night brigade that inspects the outer skeleton of the angel for damage.
+Serenity offers to join, hoping it would help to clear her mind.
+- GAME BEGIN
+- possible intros: serenity gazing out a window, waking up in bed, .........
+- Serenity and Willow have an argument, causing Serenity to panic and run away.
+- some other Fucking things happen?????

+serenity is heavily reliant on willow. a scene where she falls back onto willow to deal with a difficult situation

+Last night I dreamt the rashes on my hands turned into giant gaping wounds.
+The blood on my left hand looked like it was boiling.
+I ran them under the tap.
+The blood overflowed from the sink and crept up my ankles.
+It didn't bother me.